Edgewood, Kentucky

 Edgewood is a home rule–class city in Kenton County, Kentucky, United States.
 The population was 8,435 at the 2020 census.
 It was named for an early homestead in Walker Estates.

 Edgewood was incorporated by act of the state assembly on November 15, 1948.
 Part of what was early Edgewood was called South Ft Mitchell.
-In 1968, two nearby cities merged – Summit Hills Heights (inc. 1962) and St. Pius Heights (inc. 1965).
+In 1968, two nearby cities merged – Summit Hills Heights (incorporated 1962) and St. Pius Heights (incorporated 1965).
 The new city government began operation on January 1, 1969.

 Geography

 Edgewood is located in north-central Kenton County and is bordered to the north by Crestview Hills, to the northeast by Fort Wright, to the east by Covington, and to the south and west by Erlanger.
 The Dixie Highway (here bearing U.S. Routes 25, 42, and 127) runs through the northwestern end of the city, leading northeast 6 mi to the center of Covington and southwest 3 mi to Florence.
 Interstate 275, the beltway around Cincinnati, passes just north of the Edgewood city limits, with access from Exit 83 (the Dixie Highway).

 According to the United States Census Bureau, Edgewood has a total area of 11.0 km2, of which 0.07 sqkm, or 0.65%, are water.